 Let’s hike to Kleftiko, he said.
 It will be fun, he said.
 I actually quite enjoy hiking, so I said yes.

-We had taken a full-day boat trip from Adamas port to Kleftiko back in June 2018, with Chrysovalandou boat.
+The first time we visited Milos, we had taken a full-day boat trip from Adamas port to Kleftiko, with Chrysovalandou boat.
 It was a very enjoyable day overall.
 We had visited many beaches and coves in Milos and the nearby Polyegos island.

-When we returned to Milos in September 2020, we decided to try the more adventurous option and hike to Kleftiko Bay.
+When we returned to Milos, we decided to try the more adventurous option and hike to Kleftiko Bay.
 In fact, we were torn between the hike and a shorter boat trip from Kipoi, but it wasn’t running on that week.

 As there had been some recent rainfall, I asked some locals what the trail was like nowadays.
 They told me that the hiking path was in good condition, but we should definitely wear closed shoes as the island of Milos has snakes.